christiancannata/interazioniumane/wp-content/plugins/cf7-conditional-fields/readme.txt

 This plugin adds conditional logic to [Contact Form 7](https://wordpress.org/plugins/contact-form-7/).

 If you edit your CF7 form, you will see an additional tag called "Conditional fields Group".
 Everything you put between the start and end tag will be hidden by default.
-After you have added the field group(s), click Save and go to the "Conditional fields" tab to create one or more conditions that will make the group(s) appear.
+After you have added the field group(s), go to the "Conditional fields" tab to create one or more conditions that will make the group(s) appear.

 = How to use it =